jonalejandro/jonalejandro.github.io/index.md

 ---

-I work at the intersection of semiconductor product strategy, analog power design, and system-level architecture.
+I define and scale power architectures for high-performance systems, translating silicon capabilities into product strategy and revenue.

+My work focuses on power delivery, system constraints, and cross-domain integration (PMIC, RF, and compute).

 This site is a collection of my thinking, projects, and notes on: